• Skip to main content

 • While your sprouts are baking, prepare your miso glaze by whisking together your miso, rice vinegar, maple syrup, minced garlic, olive oil, and salt.

 • Remove from the oven and transfer them to a large mixing bowl or serving bowl.
-You can pour the remainder of the dressing on the brussels sprouts and toss to combine well OR save the remainder as a dipping option.
+You can pour the remainder of the dressing on the Brussels sprouts and toss to combine well OR save the remainder as a dipping option.

 • Best served warm with some spicy sauce of your choice on the side!